 - establish a list of significant goals

-- implement the annual audit plan, including, as deemed appropriate by the director, any special tasks or projects suggested by management and/or the Audit Committee
+- implement the audit plan, including, as deemed appropriate by the associate vice president, any special tasks or projects suggested by management and/or the Audit Committee

-- periodically provide information summarizing the status and results of the annual audit plan, activities and goals
+- periodically provide information summarizing the status and results of the audit plan, activities and goals

 - report significant issues related to the processes for controlling the activities of the university and its affiliates, including potential improvements to those processes, and provide information concerning such issues through resolution

 - provide annually an assessment on the adequacy and effectiveness of the university's processes for controlling its activities and managing its risks